onurmelikoglu/Flutter_Bootcamp_Techcareer/trendyol_page_clone/README.md

 # trendyol_page_clone

 In this study, we create an app clone for one page that has a list view.
-The purpose of this study is simply how to use Listview and Gridview widgets in action and use them on real-life projects to see different perspectives.
+The purpose of this study is simply to show how to use Listview and Gridview widgets in action and use them on real-life projects to see different perspectives.

 ## Preview